-- Arrangements to supply agency workers to supplement hotel staffing needs, as and when required. - Arrangements for the supply of goods and services (some by contractors) to the hotels.
+- Arrangements to supply agency workers to supplement hotel staffing needs, as and when required. - Arrangements for the supply of goods and services (some by contractors) to the company's properties.

 Our code of conduct and policies relating to the prevention of modern slavery